LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Software

-Reverse engineering software involves analysing compiled applications, executables, and libraries to understand the functionality, structure, and operation without access to the original code.
+Reverse engineering software involves analyzing compiled applications, executables, and libraries to understand the functionality, structure, and operation without access to the original code.
 It is common to only have access to compiled (and potentially obfuscated) code, and to need to get it into a human readable form.

-Software analysis is distinct from [Mobile](#mobile) and [Web Applications](#web-applications) in that it focuses on software that can be run on devices that's not nessecarily related to the device operation or a running in a browser.
+Software analysis is distinct from [Mobile](#mobile) and [Web Applications](#web-applications) in that it focuses on software that can be run on devices that's not necessarily related to the device operation or a running in a browser.

 This type of code can include desktop applications, system software, executables from different platforms (Windows PE files, Linux ELF binaries, macOS Mach-O files, etc.).

-Static and dynamic analysis can be preformed on software.
+Static and dynamic analysis can be performed on software.
 Static analysis tools parse binary files to extract function calls, API usage, and control flow without executing the code.
 This analysis is meant to understand the program flow and logic; looking at how the code is put together without the additional complication of it running.
-Dynamic analysisinvolves running software in controlled environments to monitor system calls, memory usage, network activity, etc..
-Reverse engineering techniques like disassembly and decompilation help reconstruct source code logic from compiled binaries (though this is NOT perfect and code is never 100% recreated from decomilers).
+Dynamic analysis involves running software in controlled environments to monitor system calls, memory usage, network activity, etc..
+Reverse engineering techniques like disassembly and decompilation help reconstruct source code logic from compiled binaries (though this is NOT perfect and code is never 100% recreated from decompilers).

 **Task Examples**
-* Code or application aquisition
+* Code or application acquisition
   * In some cases, the code or application may be provided, but it is common to need to download a program locally before working on it.
-  * All software should be aquired LEAGALLY
+  * All software should be acquired LEAGALLY
-* Create a clean and reproducable test enviornment
+* Create a clean and reproducible test environment
-  * The requirements for this will vary based on teh software being tested.Anything you find or do should be reproducable by another person following your notes
+  * The requirements for this will vary based on the software being tested.
+Anything you find or do should be reproducible by another person following your notes
 * Static analysis
   * A disassembler is used when a program is not running to analyze the software, it operation, etc.
 * Dynamic analysis
   * A debugger can be used while code is running.
-This may not be possible in all cases, but running a debugger on a program can provide insight on memory, runtime behavivior, and shoe where key system interaction or data input/output happens.
+This may not be possible in all cases, but running a debugger on a program can provide insight on memory, runtime behavior, and shoe where key system interaction or data input/output happens.

 See the following tables for specific tool examples: